Refiner Plates :Types, Specifications and Selection Guide

 (mm)

-Groove Width (mm)Groove Depth (mm)Notes
+Groove Width (mm)Groove Depth (mm)Key Features

-Starch / Pharma Refiner Plates 24″ – 48″ (Pin tooth)N/A4 – 10 (pin dia.)5 – 12 (pin gap)8 – 14 (pin ht.)Pin-type arc plate.
-All dimensions in mm.
-Food-grade or pharma-grade stainless steel 316L.
-Particle-size reduction, not fibre development.
-Full material certification with every batch.
+Starch / Pharma Refiner Plates (Pin )N/A4 – 10 (pin dia.)5 – 12 (pin gap)8 – 14 (pin ht.)Particle control

 Table 2.
 All bar dimensions in mm; bar angle in degrees (°).
 Conical plate parameters are verbatim manufacturer catalogue values.
 Pin-tooth types (heat dispersion and starch/pharma) use pin diameter, gap, and height in place of bar width, groove width, and groove depth — all in mm.